(Q) What is a CT Scan?

 (Q) What is MRI?

 (A) Magnetic resonance imaging (MRI) uses radio frequency waves and a strong magnetic field rather than x-rays to provide remarkably clear and detailed pictures of internal organs and tissues.
-The technique has proven very valuable for the diagnosis of a broad range of pathologic conditions in all parts of the body including cancer, heart and vascular disease, stroke, and joint and musculoskeletal disorders.
+The technique has proven very valuable for the diagnosis of a broad range of pathologic conditions in all parts of the body including cancer, heart and vascular disease, stroke, and joint.
 MRI requires specialized equipment and expertise and allows evaluation of some body structures that may not be as visible with other imaging methods.

 (Q) What body parts can be scanned by MRI?